Rozamo/sdk-starter-pack/README.md

 - [x] ES and CJS modules
 - [x] Tree shakeable
-- [ ] separated chunk files.
-Basically if there is sample1.ts and sample2.ts and both are exporting sample1 and sample2 respectively.
-Then there should be an index.js which exports both, sample1.js and sample2.js which export their own code.
-This will allow imports like import {sample1} from 'app' and import {sample1} from 'app/sample1'.
-Also check if tree shakeableity remains with it.
 - [x] joined ts files from separate ones.
 Each file should create a separate .d.ts file and all those should converge to a single index.d.ts file.
 For example there should be a sample1.d.ts, sample2.d.ts and an index.d.ts. index.d.ts exports the types of sample1.d.ts and sample2.d.ts

 ### Non Functional Requirements